 If you have more than one list in a document, the second and subsequent lists with the same style continue their numbering from the previous list.
-To restart at 1, place the cursor anywhere in the paragraph you want numbered 1, right-click, and choose Restart numbering.
+To restart at 1, place the cursor anywhere in the paragraph you want numbered 1, right-click, and choose

-To stop using numbering, press the Numbering On/Off icon on the Standard toolbar.
+To stop using numbering, press the N o icon on the Standard toolbar.
 The final result is illustrated in Figure 31.